 Discover Financial Services ("DFS") is a direct banking and payment services company.
 We provide direct banking products and services and payment services through our subsidiaries.
 We offer our customers credit card loans, private student loans, personal loans, home equity loans and deposit products.
 We also operate the Discover Network, the PULSE network ("PULSE") and Diners Club International ("Diners Club").
 The Discover Network processes transactions for Discover-branded credit and debit cards and provides payment transaction processing and settlement services.
-PULSE operates an electronic funds transfer network, providing financial institutions issuing debit cards on the PULSE network with access to ATMs domestically and internationally, as well as point-of-sale ("POS") terminals at retail locations throughout the U.S. for debit card transactions.
+PULSE operates an electronic funds transfer network, providing financial institutions issuing debit cards on the PULSE network with access to ATMs domestically and internationally, as well as merchant acceptance throughout the U.S. for debit card transactions.
 Diners Club is a global payments network of licensees, which are generally financial institutions, that issue Diners Club branded charge cards and/or provide card acceptance services.